Hyundai Theta engine

 The Hyundai Theta is a gasoline four-cylinder automobile engine family.
 The third all-aluminum engine of Hyundai Motor Company debuted in the fourth-generation Hyundai Sonata sedan (codenamed NF), which was unveiled in August 2004 in South Korea.
 Hyundai Motor Manufacturing Alabama (HMMA) built a Theta II engine shop on the grounds of their Montgomery, Alabama automobile factory.

 Global Engine Alliance

 The Global Engine Alliance was a joint venture between Chrysler, Mitsubishi Motors, and the Hyundai Motor Company for developing a line of shared four-cylinder engines.
-The initial design of the engine block and cylinder head was handled by Hyundai.
-However, each manufacturer configured their variants of the initial design differently based on their needs.
+Each manufacturer configured their variants of the initial design differently based on their needs.
 In 2009, Chrysler bought out Mitsubishi and Hyundai's stake in the joint-venture; however, each company retained rights to build the engines.

 Technical details

 Theta

 The engine features hollow stainless-steel dual overhead camshafts (DOHC) with powder-metal cam lobes, pent-roof combustion chambers and shimless bucket tappets in the cylinder head.
 BorgWarner Morse TEC supplies the complete timing system which uses the company's proprietary silent timing chains.
 Continuously variable valve timing (CVVT) works on the intake side.

 The aluminum alloy engine block, which is formed using a high-pressure die-cast method, has a unique Metaldyne-supplied cassette-type balance shaft module with a two-stage oil pump built-in.
 In the lower-end, the block is reinforced by a ladder frame.
 Other notable features include fracture-split sinter-forged connecting rods manufactured by Sinteron and a stainless-steel exhaust manifold.

 Theta's EMS (engine management system) software is EMS-II from Siemens VDO and the 32-bit PCM (Powertrain Control Module) calculates the amount of intake air by utilizing a contamination-proof hot-film type MAF (mass air flow) sensor.

 The first version of the Theta Engine had three variants, 1.8L, 2.0L and 2.4L.